Bordeaux Hotels 2026: 47 Real Stays From £40

 12. Bassin d'Arcachon — The wider lagoon area around Cap Ferret and Arcachon town, combining beaches, oyster farms, and the Dune du Pilat into a full coastal day trip from Bordeaux.
 Reachable by train (Bordeaux to Arcachon, around 50 minutes) plus local bus or boat.

 13. Darwin Eco-System — A creative, eco-conscious complex in a former military barracks on the Bastide side of the river — street art, an organic restaurant, a skate park, and a genuinely alternative side of Bordeaux that contrasts with the Triangle d'Or's grandeur.
-Free to explore, a short walk or tram ride from the centre.
+Free to explore, a short walk or tram ride from the centre, and close to several of this guide's Bastide budget hotels.

 14. Jardin Public — Bordeaux's principal central park, an 18th-century English-style garden with a small botanical garden and a natural history museum on its edge.
 Free, open daily, a good spot for a picnic between sightseeing.